 INPUT DATA

 In the process of designing a solar power system it is also important to be aware of some general safety factors.
-The following examples highlight issues to consider as you enter data into the program.
+The following examples highlight issues to consider as you enter data into the solar sizing program.

 To use the program, it is necessary to input information on local solar irradiation, technical details of the AtoN loads, and details of the particular types of solar modules and batteries that are planned to be used.
 These are described below.